morya/py-scrm/CODEBUDDY.md

 ## Project Overview

 This is a Python GUI application that manages screen-capture-recorder registry information.
-The project uses PySide6 for the GUI framework and is designed to be packaged as a Windows executable.
+The project uses PySide6 for the GUI framework, loguru for logging, and is designed to be packaged as a Windows executable.

 ## Development Commands